-

 .-

-Right-click on the name of the file and click Rename Text.
+Right-click the name of the file and then click Rename Text.
 The Rename File dialog opens.

 -